Jakarta EE Courses

 Enterprise Information System Tier

 The enterprise information system tier handles enterprise information system software, and includes enterprise infrastructure systems such as enterprise resource planning (ERP), mainframe transaction processing, database systems, and other legacy information systems.
-Java EE application components might need access to enterprise information systems for database connectivity, for example.
+Jakarta EE application components might need access to enterprise information systems for database connectivity, for example.